squid-cache/squid-cache.github.io/docs/KnowledgeBase/Windows.md

 ## Service

-Some new command line options were added for the Windows service
+Command line options for the Windows service support:
-support:

 - **-n** switch to specify the Windows Service Name.
 Multiple Squid service instances are allowed. **Squid** is the default when the